5 Indoor Seattle Activities Perfect for a Rainy Day

 Museums sometimes get a bad rap for being “boring,” but it’s likely you just haven’t found the right museum for you.
 Whether fine art sets your heart aflutter or abstract sculptures are more your thing, Seattle boasts a number of museums that offer something for everyone.
 Here are just a few:

 - For art fans, the Seattle Art Museum is sure to have something to tickle your fancy.
 From fine to modern, painting to sculpture, and traditional to fashion-focused, this local favorite offers a variety of ever-changing exhibits showcasing beautiful, inspiring pieces.
-Don’t forget to stop by their Asian Art Museum!

 - The Museum of Pop Culture offers art installations that diverge from the traditional—and fans of all things pop culture won’t want to miss it.
 The Trekkie in you will geek out over their current “Star Trek: Exploring New Worlds” exhibition, while your inner horror movie buff will love their “Can’t Look Away: The Lure of Horror Film” installation.